WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/quotation-marks.md

 ## Straight and curly quotation marks

 The direction of curly quotation marks (“ ”) and apostrophes are often confused while writing documentation.
 If you use straight quotation marks (" ") the trouble of tracking and writing the starting and closing curly quotation marks is eliminated.
-Code specifically needs straight quotation marks for its syntax.
-Additionally, not all software environments use curly quotation marks.
+Code specifically needs straight quotation marks for its syntax, in addition to user input fields.
+Furthermore, not all software environments use curly quotation marks.

 Hence, in general, use straight quotation marks (" ").